Xibitol/ZombieLike/README.md

 Link to gamemode steam page : [ZombieLike]()

-**Important :** You must have all the "FA:S 2.0 Alpha SWEPs" addons and the "Map for ZombieLike" addon.
+**Important :** You must have all "FA:S 2.0 Alpha SWEPs" addons and "Map for ZombieLike" addon.
 A collection to make your life easier : [ZombieLike Collection](https://steamcommunity.com/sharedfiles/filedetails/?id=2119249878)

 ## Modules
 ### Init files